Interstitial space: History

 The idea of using an interstitial space was started in the 1960s by professors at Texas A&M University’s College of Architecture.
 Their concept was to standardize spaces and allow for rapid changes in medical facilities.
 While the spaces for building systems like plumbing, mechanical, and electrical systems were not as large as today’s, it was an important beginning of an idea to separate the systems by floor.
 The first building to actually use an interstitial space design was Louis Kahn’s Salk Institute of Biological Studies in La Jolla, California.
 The design allowed the building to keep up with ever-changing technology.
-From there, designs progressed to concepts created by ZPA; a firm who has completed over 40 healthcare and lab facilities for buildings using an interstitial space design.
+From there, designs progressed to concepts created by Zeidler Partnership Architects (ZPA); a firm who has completed over 40 healthcare and lab facilities for buildings using an interstitial space design.
 Today, many firms have drawn inspiration from ZPA and use their concept to develop their own design.
 Some designs cover the whole floor area and some, like the WOHC, are partial interstitial spaces.

 Pros and cons of using an interstitial space

 Pros

 Interstitial spaces are exceedingly useful when a building needs to be re-modeled.
-In a medical or lab facility, technology improves incredibly fast and no one can predict what equipment buildings will need to be designed for in the future.
+In a medical or lab facility, where technology can change quickly, future equipment sizes and requirements can be unpredictable.
 With an interstitial space, room layouts in the primary floor may be altered much more easily than traditionally designed buildings since there are fewer service stacks penetrating the floors.
 The walls can be arranged and rearranged freely.
 If a drastic renovation must occur, only one floor at a time has to be shut down for renovation, instead of the whole building.
 The cost of the building is reduced significantly since major equipment does not have to be changed during a renovation.
 Lifecycle cost includes anything that pertains to the building from when it is in its schematic design phase until it is demolished.
 A chart of the cost distribution is shown in figure 2.
 If the equipment itself must be retrofitted, it can be done faster, since the spaces have ample area to work and are separated by floor.
 The lifetime of the building may also be increased, since the adaptable spaces may be retrofitted instead of needing to be torn down for a redesigned building.

 Separating the building systems from the primary space can also be helpful during construction.
 If sequenced correctly, it can decrease the installation time of major equipment significantly.
 Each trade may work on one floor and move to the next after another is finished.
 Also, wall, ceiling, and floor finishes may be worked on while the building systems are installed as opposed to a traditionally designed building where they would have to wait for more equipment to be installed.

 Another advantage of using an interstitial space is that easy access to the equipment in them may encourage preventative maintenance.
 If a more efficient system can be installed easily, it can again reduce lifecycle cost.